ARU-Bioinf-IBDS/assignment-H-osmart/README.md

-# Practical G: Unit tests
+# Practical H: Unit tests and File IO

 In this practical you are going to start using 'Unit tests' for functions.
 The 'unit' in this call we an individual